fharris/oke-oidcs-gcp/README.md

 Authorizing Pods in OKE to Access GCP Resources Using OpenID Connect (OIDC) Discovery

-OKE lets you configure a cluster so that workloads can obtain Kubernetes ServiceAccount tokens from a projected volume.
-By setting up Workload Identity Federation, you can let workloads use these O[...]

-From the OKE documentation we can read the following explanation:

-"You might want application pods running on a Kubernetes cluster you've created with Kubernetes Engine to communicate with cloud service APIs hosted on external cloud providers (such as GCP, AWS, [...]

-OpenID Connect (OIDC) is an industry standard to make such integrations more straightforward.
-OpenID Connect is an identity layer built on top of OAuth 2.0.
-OpenID Connect supports a discovery pro[...]

-Kubernetes Engine provides support for OIDC Discovery, enabling you to build applications that interact with other cloud services without the need to hard code and manually rotate API authentications[...]

-At a high level, when you enable OIDC Discovery for a cluster, the application's service account token is authenticated and (if valid) exchanged for an access token.
-The access token is then used [...]

-First thing to acknowledge is that we will need to prepare an OKE cluster with OIDC Discovery enabled and a GCP project with resources to be accessed by workloads in OKE.
-Lets see how to do this s[...]

 # 1. Prepare OKE to support OIDC Discovery

 ## 1.1 - In the OKE Documentation you can see how to create a cluster with OIDC Discovery enabled.
 But you can also provision a cluster without it and update it once is provisioned.